rodrigolopezguerra/Checkin/README.md

-##Checkin
+##Checkin by @rodru at www.codi.com.ar
 *The coolest Open Source, pure-Python, MySQL-Enabled Checkin System around!*

 ###What is Checkin?
+Keep track of checkin and checkout of people
-Checkin is a simple script that enables admins of work, school, or other environments to keep track of peoples status.
+Checkin is a simple script dev some time ago by b1naryth1ef that enables admins of work, school, or other environments to keep track of peoples status.
 It's a simple program which tracks users in MySQL, and allows them to checkin once per day.
 It records the wide timestamp of all checkins.
+The original code only tracked checkin, i added checkout functions, and implement them

 ###Why Checkin?
 The big reason, is because Checkin is 100% Open Source, and free.
 And if that doesn't get you, get this.
 It's constantly in development which means it's always getting better.
 You can run checkin on practically any computer or os,  and it's built in a language thats easy to understand and develop in.